Talking about “employee productivity” usually brings up a bad feeling.

-Is it measured by the number of tasks completed?
+Is it the number of tasks completed?
 Is it the economic return of projects after employee costs?

-Honestly, every business is different.
-Which means that the definition of productivity may not be the same.
+Obviously, every business is different.
+This means that the idea of productivity may not be the same.

 “I know!
 I’ll simply count how much time they stay in the office and the one who spends more hours wins!
 Right?”

 You don’t just have to count hours, you have to see where these hours actually go.
 You have to see if time aNd resources are being used effectively

 This is why a time audit comes to help.

 Time audits are useful tools for personal productivity but can work really well on a team as a whole.